Ahmose-Nefertari: Death and deification

 Ahmose-Nefertari likely died in approximately the fifth or sixth year of Thutmose I. Her death is recorded on the stela of a wab-priest called Nefer.
 The text mentions that "the divine consort Ahmose-Nefertari, justified with the great god lord of the West, flew to heaven".
 Helck proposed that the annual cult holiday (II Shemu 14) dedicated to Ahmose-Nefertari at Deir el-Medina may have commemorated the day of her death.
 The father of Nefer, who was likely overseer of the royal works Ineni, oversaw her burial.
 She was likely buried in Dra Abu el-Naga and had a mortuary temple there.
+Considering the placement of her coffin in DB320, Ahmose-Nefertari may have instead been the tomb's original occupant prior to its reuse as a cache.
 When Ahmose-Nefertari died, she was deified and became "Mistress of the Sky" and "Lady of the West".